alan-oliv/mini-react/README.md

 This is a very very simple implementation of React's new algorith known as Fiber, it was built based on the [Lin Clark's cartoon](https://www.youtube.com/watch?v=ZCuYPiUIONs) exponation, if you haven't seen yet, it's very cool and fun to watch!
 (Give her a 👍 after)

+💡 Wanna hear something cool?
+I built this last package (**_mini-react-reconciler_**) totally independent from the others, it doesnt need neither mini-react-dom, or mini-react to work, meaning that: if you like to add new renderers like **_mini-react-native_**, you can use this same package to reconcile your mobile application.
+Cool, right?
+Some crazy dependency injection going'on here.

 ## Contents

 - [Installation](#installation)